 Having diabetes tends to make obtaining life insurance more difficult to begin with.
 Especially with type 1 diabetes.
 But having diabetes should not prevent you from reviewing your life insurance policies from time to time.
+How often should you review your life insurance policy?
 Let’s take a look at some events that should prompt you to review your life insurance portfolio.

 7 Events That Should Prompt You to Review Your Portfolio